Daniel8hen/pythonTraining/README.md

-# Python Applications
+# Python Applications + Self study

-## This repo presents applications that were created during Python self-study
+## This repo presents applications that were created during Python self-study + self-study notes on python courses I have made

 ### Applications:
 * Dynamic dictionary - an interactive dictionary using a .json file reading.